mtrevix/iDvorak/README.md

 ## Features

-(Check also the pdf for keyboard stickers)
+(Check also the pdf for keyboard stickers at iDvorak/images/iDvorak layout for stickers.pdf )

 <code><pre>Greek letters, using AltGr+z:
   AltGr+z & a -> α (U+03b1)